Skip to Content

 Glass

-Coffee table and chairs in a balcony with glass railings and lush green trees viewWhen it comes to sweeping views and a look of brightness and airiness, glass comes unmatched as a choice for balcony railings.
-Not only do they offer the best views as they don’t close your balcony in, they can also be perfect when paired with a home that has a modern or contemporary design.
+When it comes to sweeping views and a look of brightness and airiness, glass comes unmatched as a choice for balcony railings.
+Not only do they offer the best views as they don’t close your balcony in, but they can also be perfect when paired with a home that has a modern or contemporary design.

-Glass is slightly more expensive compared to the rest of the other materials listed here but when you take into account the views that it can provide for your balcony, some people would deem it to be well worth the added price.
+Glass is slightly more expensive compared to the rest of the other materials listed here, but when you take into account the views that it can provide for your balcony, some people would deem it to be well worth the added price.

 Aluminum

 Aluminum railings are incredibly strong.
 This is made so much more impressive by the fact that it also happens to be incredibly lightweight.
-It is definitely considered as a great fit for your outdoor balcony railing needs at the end of the day.
+It is definitely considered a great fit for your outdoor balcony railing needs at the end of the day.

 It is easily customizable and, in some cases, can even come in pre-made kits that you can opt to go ahead and install yourself; saving you even more money when it comes to the installation costs.
 This, of course, should come with a disclaimer that you need to have some level of construction skills to get this done right.

-Aluminum railings for your balcony can also come in different finishes from polished, to soft mattes, hard mattes, or even satin.
+Aluminum railings for your balcony can also come in different finishes, from polished, to soft mattes, hard mattes, or even satin.
 So whatever look or vibe you have in mind, there’s bound to be an aluminum finish that can easily match that.

 Cast Iron

-Decorations and furniture in modern balcony with cast iron railingsCast iron is a material that can make your balcony railings look extra elegant and stylish.
+Cast iron is a material that can make your balcony railings look extra elegant and stylish.
 In terms of strength and durability, this material is superb and comes highly recommended.
 If maintained well, cast iron has been known to stand the test of time and can even last for a lifetime.

 The downside to this is that cast iron is still a type of metal.
 What this means is that it can be prone to rust and corrosion.
 It’s not exempt from it at all but with the proper maintenance such as getting it primed, powder brushed, or having the annual checkup and maintenance, it can be quite easy to maintain its original look and condition at the end of the day.